 The month-end production items Conning is responsible for are listed in the Model Inventory File (see Section IV.C).
 The production process must be completed in time to post these deliverables by 4:00 PM Central Time on the first business day of the following month.

 Companies have stressed the importance of meeting this deadline so that valuation work will not be delayed.
 Conning and NAIC staff will collaborate on creating efficiencies to prepare for this.
-The process of producing and reviewing all monthly deliverables, including execution of controls, will be tested and practiced before the GOES scenarios are adopted and become effective.
-Would some companies like to volunteer to participate in this testing effort by downloading the deliverables and providing feedback on any issues or suggested improvements?
+The process of producing and reviewing all monthly deliverables, including execution of controls, will be tested and practiced before the GOES scenarios are adopted and become effective, with monthly scenario releases planned to begin 10/1/25 .

-Validation reports for the Basic Data Set and the Robust Data Set and additional statistics are expected to be delivered simultaneously with the NAIC Economic Scenario Files.
+Validation reports and additional statistics are expected to be delivered simultaneously with the NAIC Economic Scenario Files.
+A “dashboard” of how the scenarios compare with acceptance criteria will be included with the statistical reports.
 See Section V.B for details on the validation process.
 A sample set of reports will be shown in Appendix A.

-Discussion is needed to finalize the reports, statistics, charts, etc. that will accompany each scenario set.

 Conning will sign off on the controls listed in Section II.B and provide an attestation to NAIC Staff that they were performed, identifying any findings.
-NAIC Staff will review the reports, attestation, and findings to determine whether the scenario set is acceptable.
+NAIC Staff will produce and review statistics independently, and review the reports, attestation, and findings to determine whether the scenario set is acceptable.
 This must be done before posting the scenario files and validation report with each monthly scenario release.

-Discussion is needed to finalize the scenario sets to be posted.
+10,000 scenario sets will be posted alongside the scenario selection tool and scenario picking data to allow Model Users to produce subsets.
 As background, Conning developed an Excel-based tool to create scenario subsets.
-The tool can select scenarios based on the same methodology used in the AIRG (i.e. based on a significance measure calculated from the 20-year UST).
+The tool can select scenarios based on the same methodology used in the AIRG (i.e. based on a significance measure calculated from the 20-year UST) or a gross wealth factor (GWF) based on the Large Cap (S&P 500) equity fund.
 However, other methodologies to select scenarios may be more appropriate for companies exposed to other risks.
 For example, a writer of VA products may be more exposed to equity risk.
-The VM allows companies to use alternative scenario selection methodologies if they meet certain requirements (e.g. documentation that reserves and TAR are not materially understated).
+The VM allows companies to use alternative scenario selection methodologies if they meet certain requirements (e.g. documentation that reserves and TAR are not materially understated) or biased downward.

-Conning’s tool has the functionality to select scenarios using gross wealth factors determined from the Large Cap (S&P 500) equity fund.
 Conning can calculate the UST significance measure and the Large Cap gross wealth factors by scenario and provide that information with each scenario set to use as inputs for the tool.

-Questions for discussion:

-Should both types of scenario subsets be posted to the Conning website (i.e. those stratified on interest rates and those stratified on equities)?

-Should scenario subsets be posted at all, or is it sufficient to provide the scenario picker tool and allow companies to create their own subsets using either the UST significance measure or the Large Cap gross wealth factor inputs?

-Some companies have asked for sensitivities to perform internal analysis.
-To help explore this, is there a common set of additional scenarios companies would like to have?

-In the event a scenario set is deemed unacceptable, NAIC staff and Conning will work together to resolve the matter and provide timely communications to stakeholders.
-NAIC staff will consult with the GOES (E/A) Subgroup as desired by Subgroup members.
+In the event a scenario set is deemed unacceptable, NAIC staff and Conning will work together to resolve the matter and provide timely communications to stakeholders according to the Fallback Plan documented in section II.C.

-Discussion is needed to determine the course of action if there will be a delay in posting scenarios or a significant issue is identified after scenarios are posted.
-For example, if a delay exceeds some threshold (e.g. X days), should there be a fallback approach for companies to use?

 Parameter Updates